AndyDentFree/MacCatWall/README.md

 - The fonts are all explicit sizing - try asking it to deduce matching standard system styles.
 - ChatGPT _loves_ `ZStack` and adds them in completely unnecessarily.
 - It seems to have no understanding of dark/light mode awareness but, to be fair, I didn't prompt for that.
 Some stuff I simplified by using asset colors.
+- No awareness of wrapping to fit - it generated embedded newline characters in strings rather than just leaving them to wrap.
+I also had to add `.multilineTextAlignment(.leading)` in a few places to get multi-line text.
+- It built a very complicated `onChange(of:...` handler for reacting to tab changes that was completely unnecessary when a simple value being changed to match the `.tag` was already being used in the SwiftUI.
+(Feels like ChatGPT has possibly been learning from some very naive code.
+It's the kind of thing that supports the argument that it is **not understanding, just extrapolating patterns**).

 ### Hero image
 They don't replicate the common hero image but created code with a gradient roughly matching the colours instead.
 That's pretty reasonable and easily fixed.